 Non-employee directors receive option grants at periodic intervals under the automatic option grant program of our 2000 Stock Incentive Plan.
 Under the automatic option grant program, each non-employee director receives an initial automatic option grant to purchase 30,000 shares of common stock on the date such individual joins the Board of Directors.
 The initial automatic option grants are immediately exercisable, vest in four equal successive annual installments upon each additional year of service measured from the date of grant, and have exercise prices equal to the fair market value as of the grant date.
 In addition, on the date of each annual stockholders meeting, each non-employee director who continues to serve as a non-employee director receives an automatic annual option grant to purchase 5,000 shares of common stock, provided such individual has served as a non-employee director for at least six months.
 The annual automatic option grants are immediately exercisable, vest on the first anniversary of the date of grant and have exercise prices equal to fair market value as of the grant date.
-Under this program, on the date of our 2004 annual meeting of stockholders, Messrs.
-Bock, Cash, Enloe, Walker and Wood each received an automatic annual option grant to purchase 5,000 shares of common stock at an exercise price per share of \$50.03.
-In addition, directors are eligible to receive option grants under the discretionary option grant program of the 2000 Stock Incentive Plan.
-During fiscal 2004, Messrs.
-Bock, Cash, Enloe, Walker and Wood each received a discretionary option grant to purchase 5,000 shares of common stock at an exercise price per share of \$31.77.
-During fiscal 2005, it is anticipated that each non-employee director that has served for at least six months will receive a discretionary option grant in December 2005 to purchase 5,000 shares of common stock in addition to any automatic option grant.
+Under this program, on the date of our 2005 annual meeting of stockholders, Messrs.
+Bock, Cash, Enloe, Walker and Wood each received an automatic annual option grant to purchase 5,000 shares of common stock at an exercise price per share of \$31.23.
+In addition, directors are eligible to receive option grants under the discretionary option grant to purchase 5,000 shares of common stock at an exercise price per share of \$39.16.
+During fiscal 2006, it is anticipated that each non-employee director that has served for at least six months will receive a discretionary option grant in December 2006 to purchase 5,000 shares of common stock in addition to any automatic option grant.

-During fiscal 2004, cash compensation consisted of (a) \$25,000 per year for each non-employee director, (b) an additional \$20,000 per year for the Chairman of the Audit Committee, and (c) an additional \$5,000 per year for Audit Committee members (excluding the Chairman).
+During fiscal 2005, cash compensation consisted of (a) \$25,000 per year for each non-employee director, (b) an additional \$1,500 per regular meeting of the Board of Directors for each non-employee director, (c) an additional \$20,000 per year for the Chairman of the Audit Committee, (d) an additional \$5,000 per year for Audit Committee members (excluding the Chairman), (e) an additional \$10,000 per year for the Chairman of the Compensation Committee and (f) an additional \$5,000 per year for the Chairman of the Nominating and Corporate Governance Committee.
 Messrs.
-Bock, Cash, Enloe, Walker and Wood were each paid \$25,000 during fiscal 2004 pursuant to the cash compensation plan.
+Bock, Cash, Enloe, Walker and Wood were each paid the annual fee of \$25,000 and a per meeting fee of \$1,500 for each meeting attended during fiscal 2005, pursuant to the cash compensation plan.
 Additionally, Mr. Bock was paid \$20,000 for his service as Chairman of the Audit Committee and Messrs.
-Enloe and Wood were each paid \$5,000 for their services on the Audit Committee during fiscal 2004.
+Enloe and Wood were each paid \$5,000 for their services on the Audit Committee.
+Mr. Wood was paid \$10,000 for his service as Chairman of the Compensation Committee and Mr. Enloe was paid \$5,000 for his service as Chairman of the Nominating and Corporate Governance Committee.